meteor/meteor/content/routing.md

 #### Server Routing for API access

 Although Meteor allows you to [write low-level connect handlers](http://docs.meteor.com/#/full/webapp) to create any kind of API you like on the server-side, if you all you want to do is create a RESTful version of your Methods and Publications, you can often use the [`simple:rest`](http://atmospherejs.com/simple/rest) package to do this easily.
-See the {% link_to data-loading 'Data Loading' %} and {% link_to methods 'Methods' %} articles for more information.
+See the [Data Loading](data-loading.html) and [Methods](methods.html) articles for more information.

 #### Server Rendering